nataliedef/nataliedef.github.io/content/authors/admin/_index.md

     date_start: 2024-02-01
     date_end: ''
     summary: |2-
-      - Identify and prioritize translatable genetic targets responsible for disease protection in natural animal models of disease resistance using a variety of omics data including bulk/single-cell RNA-seq from non-model/model organisms/humans, and large-scale human genomics datasets i.e. theUK Biobank.
+      - Identify and prioritize translatable genetic targets responsible for disease protection in natural animal models of disease resistance using a variety of omics data including bulk/single-cell RNA-seq from non-model/model organisms/humans, and large-scale human genomics datasets i.e. the UK Biobank.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`